Semantic Mapping Strategy

 - Real-world referents (globe and people, top-right): indicate the actual entities in the domain (e.g., human beings) that the conceptualization is about.
 These are the things to which all conceptualizations ultimately refer.

 - Shared Conceptualization (top, cloud icon): represents the underlying domain meaning (e.g., Person) that is shared across different artifacts.
-This is the abstract conceptualization formalized in OntoUML, implemented computationally in gUFO, and explicitly anchored when an external ontology concept is mapped through the Health-RI Mapping Vocabulary.
+This is the abstract conceptualization formalized in the HRIO OntoUML model, implemented computationally in HRIO gUFO/OWL, and explicitly anchored when an external ontology concept is mapped through the Health-RI Mapping Vocabulary (HRIV).

-hrio:Person, bottom): expresses the same meaning in computational terms at the PIM layer, making it machine-readable and interoperable. gUFO classes always inherit their semantics from the OntoUML concepts they implement. - External ontology concept (
+hrio:Person, bottom): expresses that same conceptual meaning in computational terms at the PIM layer, making it machine-readable and interoperable.
+HRIO gUFO/OWL classes always inherit their semantics from the HRIO OntoUML concepts they implement. - External ontology concept (

 ont:Human, right): denotes how a third-party ontology may define a similar concept.
-When mapped via the Health-RI Mapping Vocabulary (e.g.,hriv:hasExactMeaning), such an external concept is explicitly anchored to the gUFO representation and, by transitivity, to the original OntoUML conceptualization.
+When mapped via the Health-RI Mapping Vocabulary (e.g.,hriv:hasExactMeaning), such an external concept is explicitly linked to the HRIO gUFO/OWL implementation and should be understood as indirectly representing the HRIO OntoUML conceptualization (derived from the combination of implementation and mapping assumptions).

-Taken together, the diagram shows that (i) the Health-RI OntoUML model provides the authoritative conceptual meaning, (ii) the gUFO implementation operationalizes this meaning computationally, and (iii) external mappings assert that third-party ontologies share this meaning.
+Taken together, the diagram shows that (i) the HRIO OntoUML model provides the shared conceptual meaning, (ii) the HRIO gUFO/OWL implementation operationalizes this meaning computationally, and (iii) external mappings assert how third-party ontologies are intended to relate to this meaning.

-This guarantees that when a partner ontology concept is mapped to the Health-RI ontology using hriv, it is not only aligned with the gUFO class but is also understood to embody the same conceptualization originally defined in OntoUML.
+This supports that when a partner ontology concept is mapped to the Health-RI ontology using hriv, it is not only aligned with the HRIO gUFO/OWL class but is intended to embody the same conceptualization originally defined in the HRIO OntoUML model.
 In this way, interoperability extends beyond structural matching to the preservation of intended meaning.

 OntoUML and OWL are complementary in that they operate at different knowledge representation levels.
 OntoUML is a conceptual modeling language—closer to human cognition and domain semantics—whereas OWL is a computational ontology language—suited for machine tractability and reasoning.
 Designing at the conceptual level first ensures the meaning is captured correctly before committing to OWL's computational restrictions.